The 146th Day of the Year

 2014: Honeysuckles have started to drop their flowers.
 The first damselfly seen near the peonies.
 Joe Pye weed at three feet, river birch yellowing, losing leaves, peonies full bloom.

 2015: Soft showers continuing of locust petals, honeysuckle flowers, cottonwood cotton.
-First Knockout rose, (thirty years ago, Jeanie’s roses were in full bloom in the last week of May.) first gold-collared blackfly, buds on the Japanese pond iris.
-Throughout the day, “scrawing” by the starlings: the fledglings are out!
+First Knockout rose, (thirty years ago, Jeanie’s roses were in full bloom in the last week of May.) first gold-collard blackfly, buds on the Japanese pond iris.
+Throughout the day, “scrawing” by the grackles: the fledglings are out!

 2016: The first long-bodied orb weaver spider spun its web across the west end of the pond last night.
 Constant robin peeping through the afternoon, fledgling guiding.
 Wild grapes and bittersweet both at the same point of late bloom.
 The trellis wisteria is losing its violet petals, dusky foliage filling all its vines.
 This evening, Rick wrote: “Fireflies tonight!
 Summer’s here.”
-And Matt: “Walking home today at 10 p.m., I saw the unmistakable blinking of two or three lightning bugs!
+And: “Walking home today at 10 p.m., I saw the unmistakable blinking of two or three lightning bug larvae!
 I don’t remember them being out so early, but it’s nice and humid and warm!”

 2017: Along the bike path: wingstem and touch-me-nots knee to waist high, poison hemlock late full bloom, a small bud on one of the Japanese pond iris (which I had saved from the koi, transplanted by the peonies).
 Buds on the black raspberry bush on Limestone Street near High.